-Overall GPA below 2.00.
-Academic probation will continue as long as students maintain a semester GPA of 2.00 or better on all courses taken until their overall grade point average equals 2.00 or better and the probationary status is removed.
+Overall GPA below 2.00: Academic probation will continue as long as the student maintains a semester GPA of 2.00 or better on all courses taken.
+The probationary status is not removed until the student's overall cumulative grade point average equals 2.00 or better.

-Students on federal financial aid should also refer to the section on Satisfactory Academic Progress in the Tuition, Fees, and Financial Aid chapter of this catalog.
+Students receiving federal financial aid should also refer to the section on Satisfactory Academic Progress in the Tuition, Fees, and Financial Aid chapter of this catalog.